sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 So given two states **p** and **q** that belong to the state space **S**, **p** is _**bisimilar**_ to **q**, and is writen as: **p ~ q**, if there is a bisimulation **R** such that **(p,q)** are in **R**.

-!if two process are bisimulation equivalents, they are equivalents from any perspective you can think of!
+¡if two process are bisimulation equivalents, they are equivalents from any perspective you can think of!

 ![bisimulation.png](./image/bisimulation.png)

+## Trace equivalence
+Two Transitions systems are trace equivalent if they have the same set of traces.

+### Properties of trace equivalences:

+watch out! because the trace equivalence, don't conserve deadlocks.

+If two states are bisimilar, then they are also trace equivalent

+For deterministic trasnsition systems bisimulation and trace equivalence coincide.

 Reference: https://en.wikipedia.org/wiki/Bisimulation